What Ketamine Is

 Frequently Asked Questions

-Ketamine infusion therapy is available from a growing number of clinics across Canada — it does not require special exemption, as ketamine is a legal Schedule III substance with accepted medical use.
+Ketamine infusion therapy is available from a growing number of clinics across Canada, it does not require special exemption, as ketamine is a Schedule I substance under Canada's Controlled Drugs and Substances Act, but with accepted medical use, clinics operate under appropriate exemptions and authorisations.
 Costs range from $500–$1,000+ per infusion and are generally not covered by provincial health insurance.
 Esketamine (Spravato) nasal spray is Health Canada-approved for treatment-resistant depression and may have better coverage pathways.